Quantum circuit simulation of linear optics using fermion to qubit encoding: Digitizing bosonic systems

 On the other hand, for the fermionic condensation to operate like the BEC, we must properly consider the fundamental differences between bosons and fermions, i.e., the exchange symmetry and antisymmetry indicated in Eqs.~\eqref{comm} and \eqref{anticomm0}.
 Shchesnovich~\cite{shchesnovich2015boson} showed that the interchangeability of entanglement and exchange symmetry can render entangled multi-fermions symmetric under the exchange of spatial modes.
 Here, we introduce \emph{the effective bosonic state of multi-fermions with the condensation limit $K$} in the second quantization language, which offers a more refined explanation than of the first quantization language used in Ref.~\cite{shchesnovich2015boson}.

-Let us consider an $N$-fermionic state, ($i_\a=1,2,\cdots, M$ and $\m_\a=1,2,\cdots ,K$ for $1\le \a \le N$, and $|vac\>$ is the vacuum state).
+Let us consider an $N$-fermionic state, ($i_\a=1,2,\cdots, M$ and $\m_\a=1,2,\cdots ,K$ for $1\le \a \le N$).
 This state is always antisymmetric under the exchange of the total indices $(\m,i)$.
 However, if $K \ge N$, we can obtain a symmetric state under the spatial modes $i_\a$ by suitably superposing fermionic states as follows: